ChenS0407/test/reference/faqs/known-issues.md

 Known problem, scope of impact: **Version 1.5.x**

-**Q: Blue Shield logs are generated in a disorderly sequence**
+**Q: BKCI logs are generated in a disorderly sequence**

 ![](../../.gitbook/assets/企业微信截图_16316936739387.png)

 Known problem, scope of impact: **Version 1.5.x**

-**Q: When Blue Shield pipeline applies for permission, click "Apply", but the page does not go to the permission center.
+**Q: When BKCI pipeline applies for permission, click "Apply", but the page does not go to the permission center.
 F12 displays an error message indicating bkiam v3 failed**

 ![](../../.gitbook/assets/企业微信截图_16384143961812.png)